Fascism in the United States: Donald Trump and fascism

-The attack on the United States Capitol by supporters of Donald Trump on January 6, 2021, has been compared by some to the Beer Hall Putsch, a failed coup attempt in Germany by Nazi Party leader Adolf Hitler against the Weimar government in 1923.
+The attack on the United States Capitol by supporters of Donald Trump on January 6, 2021, has been compared by Law Historian Benjamin Carter Hett, to the Beer Hall Putsch, a failed coup attempt in Germany by Nazi Party leader Adolf Hitler against the Weimar government in 1923.

-In "Trump and the Legacy of a Menacing Past", Henry Giroux argued that understanding the rise of "fascist politics" in the U.S. necessitates examining the power of language, social media, and public spectacle in fostering American-style fascism.
+In "Trump and the Legacy of a Menacing Past", Henry Giroux argued understanding the rise of "fascist politics" in the U.S. necessitates examining the power of language, social media, and public spectacle in fostering American-style fascism.
 Jason Stanley argued in 2018 that Trump employed "fascist techniques" to mobilize his base and weaken liberal democratic institutions.
 Trump has also been compared to Indian Prime Minister Narendra Modi, while former aide Anthony Scaramucci compared Trump to Benito Mussolini and Augusto Pinochet.

-Since Trump was elected to office in 2016, many academics have compared Trump's politics to fascism.
+Since Trump was elected to office in 2016, academics have compared Trump's politics to fascism.
 Several have pointed out that contrasts exist between historical fascism and Trump's politics.
-Some also argued that "fascist elements" have operated within and around Trump's movement.
+They've also argued that "fascist elements" have operated within and around Trump's movement.
 Following the January 6 attack, some voices within the academic community felt that things had changed and that Trump's politics and connections with fascism deserved greater scrutiny.

 According to an October 2024 poll held by ABC News and Ipsos, 49% of American registered voters considered Trump to be a fascist, (Note: From a poll of 2,392 registered voters, including 44% that describe "only Trump" as fascist and 5% that describe both Trump and Harris as fascists.) defined in the poll as "a political extremist who seeks to act as a dictator, disregards individual rights and threatens or uses force against their opponents."
-Another YouGov survey from the same year reported that about 20% of Americans believed that Trump saw Hitler as completely bad; among Republican respondents, four in ten believed that Trump held such position.
-The same poll reported that nearly half of Trump voters would continue to support a political candidate even if he or she stated that Hitler had done some good things, a position that was held by a quarter of all respondents.
+Another YouGov survey from the same year reported that about 20% of Americans believed that Trump saw Hitler as completely bad; among Republican respondents, four in ten believed that Trump held such a position.
+The same poll reported that nearly half of Trump voters would continue to support a political candidate even if they said Hitler had done some good things, a position held by a quarter of all respondents.

+During the second presidency of Trump, seven academics (Jason Stanley, Marci Shore, Timothy Snyder, Johann Chapoutot, Paul Lerner, Anne Berg, Diana Garvin, Tiffany Florvil, Claudia Koonz and Asma Mhalla) denounced what they saw as Trump's authoritarianism which they explicitly argued could be linked to fascism.
+However, experts Christopher R. Browning and Roger Griffin contested this comparison, although Browning noted "uncanny resemblances" between Trump and Hitler.